gemma-facet/.github/profile/README.md

 ## Contributing

 We welcome contributions!!
-Refer to CONTRIBUTING.md and DEVELOPMENT.md in each sub-directory that you wish to contribute to!
+Refer to CONTRIBUTING.md in each sub-directory that you wish to contribute to.